aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 * Querying your data
 * Using Jupyter notebook to customize data preparation code

+*Note: By default, the Docker compose uses the stable version of the containers.
+You can choose a specific version to run, e.g. latest (last build pushed), latest_rc (last release candidate), or 0.YYYY.MM.DD (date-stamped release).
+To specify a version, set the VERSION environment variable, e.g. VERSION=latest_rc docker compose up --pull=always.
+See the .env file if you want to specify different versions for the separate containers.*

 ### Optional: Configure AWS Credentials for Amazon Textract usage